 The U.S. Bureau of Labor Statistics predicts employment of child care center or preschool directors to grow 11% from 2016 to 2026.
 Job outlook is partly due to the fact that there are many working parents and the increasing recognition that early childhood education is developmentally important.
 Child care center and preschool directors earned a median annual salary of $46,890, according to the BLS in May 2017.

 Similar careers to a child care manager include:

 Kindergarten and Elementary School Teacher

 Requirements for preschool teachers range from a high school diploma with a certification to a bachelor's degree, depending on the educational setting.
-Providing care and educational experiences for young children up to kindergarten age, the employment outlook from 2014-2024 for these teachers was as fast as average at 7%, the BLS predicted.
-In May 2015, the BLS reported an annual median wage of $28,570 for preschool teachers.
+Providing care and educational experiences for young children up to kindergarten age, the employment outlook from 2016-2026 for these teachers was faster than average at 10%, the BLS predicted.
+In May 2017, the BLS reported an annual median wage of $28,990 for preschool teachers.